AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 Dataverse forms are fully integrated with reCAPTCHA.
 Version 2 with checkbox challenge, version 2 invisible and version 3 are supported.

+To add Google reCAPTCHA, fill in this [form](https://www.google.com/recaptcha/admin/create).
+You will then receive a site key and a secret key.
+Save these keys and go to the Dataverse Admin Area, then open the reCAPTCHA menu.
+Choose the same reCAPTCHA type and paste the keys into the textboxes.

+In **Forms Global Settings**, you can enable or disable reCAPTCHA for all forms from the Dataverse Admin Area.
+By default, reCAPTCHA is disabled on all forms.
+You can enable reCAPTCHA separately in the form registration settings under the reCAPTCHA settings override section.

 Dataverse Integration supports 3rd party plugins to retrieve reCAPTCHA credentials and settings:

 - [Contact Form 7 Captcha](https://wordpress.org/plugins/contact-form-7-simple-recaptcha/)